Should you opt for a “glassed-on” or removable fin system? It’s a simple question and one that many surfers ask themselves at one point.

 A Glass-On Surfboard Fin Setup

-It’s how all surfboards were made until just a few decades ago and while it’s still considered the best option by some surfers, it’s becoming increasingly less common.
+It’s how all surfboards were made until just a few decades ago and while it’s still considered the best option by some surfers, it’s much less common today than it once was.

-- Many surfers argue that glassed-on fins offer greater performance and a more natural feel.
+- Surfers argue that glassed-on fins offer greater performance and a more natural feel.

-- They are lighter than boards with removable fin systems.
+- Surfboards with glassed-on fins are lighter than surfboards with removable fin systems.

-- The flex response is usually much better on these boards.
+- The flex response is usually much better on surfboards with glassed on fins.

-- Much harder to transport and more prone to damage during transportation.
+- Surfboards are harder to transport and more prone to damage during transportation.

-- More likely to be damaged when surfing shallow waters.
+- Surfboards with glassed on fins are more likely to be damaged when surfing shallow waters.

-- Extensive repairs will be needed if the fins are damaged.
+- Extensive repairs will be needed if the glassed-on fins are damaged or rip off the surfboard.

-You can change the fins as needed, switching from a single fin to a twin fin, tri fin, and quad fin, and all of this can be done yourself with minimum preparation and basic knowledge.
+Surfers can change the fins as needed using these fin systems, switching from a single fin to a twin fin, tri fin, and quad fin, and all of this can be done yourself with minimum preparation and basic knowledge.

-- Much easier to transport, as the fins can be removed before the surfboard is packed away.
+- It’s much easier to transport a surfboard with removable fins, as the fins can be removed before the surfboard is packed away.

-- Allows for the use of many different fins, including different makes and fin setups.
+- Removable fin systems allow for the use of many different fins, including different makes and fin setups.

 - If the fin boxes allow, you can experiment with multiple different fin configurations.